openstack-archive/oaktree/README.rst

 inherently interoperable and multi-cloud aware.
 It is based on the python shade library, which grew all of the logic needed to interact with OpenStack clouds and to work around differences in vendor deployment choices.
-Rather than keep all of that love in Python Library form, oaktree allows othre languages to reap the benefits as well.
+Rather than keep all of that love in Python Library form, oaktree allows other languages to reap the benefits as well.

 oaktree is not a replacement for all of the individual project REST APIs.